MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

    ![VPN setup](./media/vpn-user.png)

-After the Azure ATP Standalone Sensor receives the VPN events and sends them to the Azure ATP cloud service for processing, the Azure ATP cloud service needs Internet connectivity for HTTPS port 443 to be able to resolve the external IP addresses in the VPN events to their geolocation.
+After the Azure ATP Standalone Sensor receives the VPN events and sends them to the Azure ATP cloud service for processing, it will be added to the user profile.